 Over 16,000 served since 1972.

 The Browns would continue to create more opportunities for members of the community who'd experienced hardship and, as a result, ended up in places that seemed hopeless.
 They believed in second chances and understood that in order to change their community, they had to start by reaching its most vulnerable.
 Dr. Brown Jr. did not view convicted persons as a threat to society, but rather as individuals who'd made unwise decisions without the proper support structures to lean on.
-He was called to do more for the men and women he'd encountered through his ministry and in 1977, despite caution and dismay from local residents, Progress House Association was established.
-By 2017 Progress House expanded to three locations including Peninsula Work Release and Helen B. Ratcliff House to house over 200 men and women.
+He was called to do more for the men and women he'd encountered through his ministry and in 1972, despite caution and dismay from local residents, Progress House Association was established.
+By 2017, Progress House had expanded to include multiple programs, all with the shared goal of reducing recidivism rates.

 Stewards of Hope